-Our cash and cash equivalents totaled \$85.1 million at September 30, 2019.
-Of this amount, approximately 71% was held by our foreign subsidiaries and subject to repatriation tax considerations.
-These foreign funds were held primarily by our subsidiaries in Singapore, the United Kingdom, Malaysia, Canada and to a lesser extent in Mexico, Germany, and Albania among others.
-We have cash holdings that exceed insured limits for financial institutions; however, we mitigate this risk by utilizing high credit quality financial institutions throughout the world.
+Our cash and cash equivalents totaled \$76.9 million at September 30, 2020.
+Of this amount, approximately 76% was held by our foreign subsidiaries and subject to repatriation tax considerations.
+These foreign funds were held primarily by our subsidiaries in the United Kingdom, Malaysia, Canada, Singapore, India and Australia and to a lesser extent in Mexico, Germany and Albania among other countries.
+We have cash holdings in financial institutions that exceed insured limits for such institutions; however, we mitigate this risk by utilizing international financial institutions of high credit quality.